 As a UQ centre, CCSG adheres to UQ policies and procedures designed to ensure the integrity of research.
 For example:

 The Australian Code for the Responsible Conduct of Research outlines expectations and responsibilities of researchers to further ensure independent and rigorous investigations.

-CCSG encourages all UQ researchers to publish their findings in internationally recognised, peer reviewed journals, which in turn ensures research is made available to the public.
-Indeed, the careers of researchers and international standing and reputation of the university hinges on continuing this practice.
+CCSG encourages all UQ researchers to publish their findings in internationally recognised, peer-reviewed journals, which in turn ensures research is made available to the public.
+Indeed, the careers of researchers and international standing and reputation of the university hinge on continuing this practice.
 Publication of some findings may be subject to commercial confidentiality.